Many

 will find reverberation in places you didn't expect it."

-Tricks worth trying
+Tricks

-in a small amount of reverb from another reverb processor,
+or mix in a small amount of reverb from another reverb processor,

 panned centrally.
 The extra reverb should be set up with the